pnp/powershell/documentation/Rename-PnPTenantSite.md

 ```

 ### -Identity
-Specifies the URL of the SharePoint Site on which SharePoint Spaces should be disabled.
-Must be provided if Scope is set to Tenant.
+Specifies the full URL of the SharePoint Online site collection that needs to be renamed.

 ```yaml
 Type: SPOSitePipeBind